amitxv/PC-Tuning/docs/post-install.md

     - Disable write-cache buffer flushing on all drives in the ``Properties -> Policies`` section

-    - Navigate to your ``Network adapter -> Properties -> Advanced`` and disable any power saving features.
-Disable the power saving option in the ``Power Management`` section
+    - Navigate to your ``Network adapter -> Properties -> Advanced`` and disable any power-saving features.
+Disable the power-saving option in the ``Power Management`` section

     - Disable everything that isn't the GPU on the same PCIe port